GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-02_instructions.md

 1. In Storage Explorer, select **Manage Accounts** to go to the **Account Management Panel**.

 1. The left pane now displays all the Azure accounts you've signed in to.
-To connect to another account, select **Add an account**
+To connect to another account, select **Add an account**.

 1. If you want to sign into a national cloud or an Azure Stack, click on the Azure environment dropdown to select which Azure cloud you want to use.
 Once you have chosen your environment, click the **Sign in...** button.